 Plenty of Room for Multiple Companies

 It’s in part because vacation cruise ships are getting bigger that Residential Cruising is finding a niche.
 The smaller ships are being mothballed as vacation cruise lines go for bigger and bigger ships.
-Residential Cruisers are looking for a stable community where they can find friends and get to know their neighbors, while they “tour the world, and go home every night.”
+Residential Cruisers are looking for a stable community where they can find friends and get to know their neighbors, while they “Travel the World, Go Home Every Night™.”
 Buying perfectly good used (and smaller) ships keeps costs down so ordinary — admittedly middle-class — people can afford this exciting option.

 It’s perfect for early retirees with a million or two in the bank: they can cruise on such ships indefinitely.
 Add in digital nomads like us, who can continue to make a living when there’s good Internet included, and there is a potential customer base in the dozens to hundreds of millions.
 The opportunity is huge, so no wonder multiple companies are jumping in for a piece of that market, which is absolutely still in its infancy.